nghiango1/hello/ai/README.md

     S[0] in R[0]
     S[1] in R[1]
     ```
-- It not limit on big the state is though, which `S` could look like this
+- It not limit on How big the state is though, which mean `S` could look like this
     ```
     S = {s[0], s[1] .. s[n]}
     S[0] = {s[0][0], s[0][1] .. s[0][n]}